rikulo/rikulo-docs/Layouts/Fundamentals/Attributes_of_Layout_and_Profile.md

     200 = (450 - 50) * 3 / (1 + 3);

 Interesting to note that, if you specify the profile height to `flex` in a horizontal linear layout, it will be equivalent to `100%`, since there is only one child view in the vertical direction (for a horizontal linear layout).

+##How to decide width and height

+Here is the sequence the width of a view is decided (The decision sequence of height is the same).
+For sake of description, we call the view `foo`.

+1. If `foo.profile.width` is specified, it is used
+2. If both `foo.parent.layout.width` and `foo.parent.layout` are specified, `foo.parent.layout.width` is used.
+3. If `foo.width` is specified, it is used.
+4. If none of them is specified, it is assumed to be `content`.

+Notice that it also means that the width (and height) set in the profile property has the higher priority than [the width (and height) property]((http://rikulo.org/api/_/rikulo_view/View.html#set:width)).